-In the year of #MeToo, attention has focused like never before on harassment and discrimination against women.
+In the years following #MeToo, attention has focused like never before on harassment and discrimination against women.
 In Eastern Europe women are still fighting for basic rights and such a public reckoning is still far away.
 Yet women are standing up.
-To mark a pivotal year, here are 9 stories of female inspiration and empowerment.
+To mark a pivotal year, here are nine stories of female inspiration and empowerment.

 What does being a woman mean today?
 It is a question which women ask themselves frequently as a call for action and in search for a guidance for future generations.
-It is a question which has become increasingly urgent in the wake of #MeToo movement and which remains pressing a year on from the movement’s inception.
+It is a question which has become increasingly urgent in the wake of #MeToo movement and which remains pressing long after the movement’s inception.

 Why 200,000 Polish feminists are only getting stronger

 Originally a slogan coined by the activist Tarana Burke, #MeToo has become a viral shorthand for calling out gender-based violence and abuse. #MeToo has motivated women all over the world to speak out about sexism and injustice and challenge patriarchal structures.

 For these Russian women, self-love is a radical weapon

 Being a woman today means feeling a part of this great shift towards equality — but the change is not going to come easily.
 With a rise in nationalist and far right rhetoric internationally, a woman’s work towards equality is very far from being done.

 Life for these women in rural Romania is hard.
 But also magical

 Being a woman today means learning from each other — not only as individuals but across cultures and geographies.
 Voices of women from the New East — Russia, Eastern Europe, Central Asia, the Caucasus and the Balkans — often remain unheard in the global context, although their stories are endlessly inspiring.

 How football saved my life as a woman in Russia